cbillowes/curious-programmer-copernicium/courses/full-stack/01-new-project.md

 > beginners so that developers didn't have to learn React and Webpack at the same time.
 > CRA lacks flexibility as it is hard to configure, customize and strip out unnecessary dependencies.

+I've called the application is **stargazers** but you can call it anything you want.
+The madness behind the name is that there will be stars on the website for rating a company review.

 ```bash:title=bash
 npx create-react-app stargazers
 cd stargazers
 ```

-## Git
+### Git repository

 Don't forget to init your Git repository so that you can push to your favorite hosted Git service like GitHub, GitLab or BitBucket.
+Keep on committing during the course.

 ```bash:title=bash
 git init